ComScore

 • Time Commitment: 1 hour

-• Why We Love It: crowd-pleaser, sheet pan recipe
+• Why I Love It: crowd-pleaser, sheet pan recipe, make ahead

-It’s a little bit southern, a little bit Irish and extremely decadent, thanks to a rich combination of dark chocolate and stout beer.
+It’s a little bit Southern, a little bit Irish and extremely decadent, thanks to a rich combination of dark chocolate and stout beer.
+A layer of fudge on top seals in every drop of moisture.
 The candied pecans are a delicious touch, but you could also swap in green sprinkles for a festive addition.

 20. Stout Chocolate Brownies

 Psst: You don’t have to use Guinness when the recipe calls for stout.
-These brownies are made with Murphy’s, but you can use any dark beer.
+These brownies are made with Murphy's, but you can use any dark beer that you'd like.

 21. Yogurt and Olive Oil Pistachio Cake with Lemon Buttercream

-Nothing against green food dye, but there’s something much more appealing about the springy hue of a real pistachio.
+Nothing against green food dye, but there’s something much more appealing about the springy hue of real pistachio.
 Greek yogurt in the batter keeps the cake moist…and also makes it suitable for breakfast, no?
+I won't judge.

 22. Brown Butter Braided Cinnamon Roll Cake

-The key to making it holiday-ready (and mouthwateringly good) is to use the best Irish butter you can find.
-Thank us later.
+The key to making this St. Patrick's Day dessert holiday-ready—and mouthwateringly good—is to use the best Irish butter you can find.
+(Thank me later.)
 If making the dough is too intimidating, try using store-bought pizza dough instead.

-Kiss us, we just made you a batch of these chewy, gooey, chocolate-studded cookies.
+Kiss me, I just made you a batch of these chewy, gooey, nutty cookies.
 Pistachios add a subtle green hue without incorporating food coloring.
+Best of all, the dough can be made ahead for easy slicing and baking when the time comes.

 24. Lucky Charms Cereal Milk Confetti Cupcakes